How was your experience with Timothy Hickman at CCRM Houston/Houston IVF?

 Describe your experience with CCRM Houston/Houston IVF.

-Describe your experience with your nurse at CCRM Houston/Houston IVF.
+Describe the costs associated with your care under Timothy Hickman at CCRM Houston/Houston IVF.

 What specific things went wrong at CCRM Houston/Houston IVF?

 - Provided conflicting information